 1. Waking up

-Everything you have ever experienced has occurred in your mind.
+Everything we have ever experienced has occurred in our minds.
 But what are minds?
 How should we approach thinking about them?
-How can we discern something so elusive and ineffable?
+How can we effectively discern something so elusive and ineffable?

-Where do minds come from?
+Where do our minds come from?
 Where do human beings come from?
 When did modern, technologically creative minds appear in the archaeological record?
 How did this 'behavioural modernity' come about?
-What makes minds so special in Nature?
-What is the big advantage of having a model-making human mind?
+What makes these modern minds so special in Nature?
+What is the big advantage of model-making human minds?

 3. Brains and Bodies

 What is the relationship between brains and minds?
-What is special about human bodies and human brains?
+What is special about the human bodies in which human brains exist?
 How are brains able to process information?
 How do brains retain information in memory?
 What are our drives and emotions?
 What are feelings?

 4. Memory and Mental Models

 How do we store our memories from the events and experiences of our lives?
 What are the different types of memory?
 What is the difference between conscious and unconscious memory?
 Do we remember more than we think we know?
 How do we store our memories?
 What are mental models and assumptions?
 Why are memories always changing?

 How does consciousness comes about, and how are we able to sustain a train of thought, manipulate several ideas at the same time, and sometimes come up with a new idea?
 How does imagination, creativity and humour come about?
 How much of our experience happens automatically, without our conscious attention?
 How come we so easily learn to take things for granted, and how does this distort and bias our thinking?
 How do our minds form intentions?